Aiden Shaw

-Aiden Shaw (born Aiden Brady, 22 February 1966) is an English author, model and former pornographic film actor.
+Aiden Shaw (born Aiden Brady, 22 February 1966) is an English author, model, and former pornographic film actor.

 Early life and modeling

 Aiden Brady was born on 22 February 1966 in Harrow, England.
 He graduated from the University of Brighton.

 Shaw was signed to Success Models in Paris and Sight Management Studio in Barcelona.
 Shaw was photographed by Giampaolo Sgura for Hercules International magazine.
 In 2013, he was the face of Bytom, a Polish fashion company.
 In 2014, Shaw walked for Berluti.
 He was featured by New Zealand menswear brand Working Style for their Autumn Winter 2014 campaign.
 In 2016, Shaw reverted to his birth name as he continued to model for international brands like Massimo Dutti.

 Pornography

-Brady adopted the last name "Shaw" in the early 1990s when he began working in gay pornography and appeared in over 50 films.
+Brady adopted the last name "Shaw" in the early 1990s when he began working in gay pornography.
 He retired from the porn industry in 1999, but in 2004, he starred in another gay porn film with Hot House.